freddiN/FreddiRollo/README.md

 - ESP8266WebServer
 - ESP8266WiFi

+Note the absence of any stepper library here, since I couldnt find a working one.
+The low level solution of manually outputting the digital pins in a 8 step fashion worked and easily creates enough torque to move the blind.

-settings to upload to the Wemos D1: (TODO)
+Settings to upload to the Wemos D1: (TODO)

 # codechanges
 You need to do the following codechanges before flashing to your Wemos: